Skip to content

 Sheffield · UK-wide · S1 4FW Reg 1184114 Registered charity Official website Charity Commission register

-GAMBLING WITH LIVES is a registered charity (no. 1184114) working in disability across the United Kingdom.
-Its latest Charity Commission filing directs 92% of spending to charitable activities, holding roughly 12 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Gambling with Lives is a registered charity (no. 1184114) working in addiction recovery across the United Kingdom.
+Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 12 months of reserves, and files its annual accounts on time.
+Reported income changed sharply in 2022 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: GAMBLING WITH LIVES scores 100 out of 100 (4 stars).
-92% average program spend (3-year average).
+In short: GAMBLING WITH LIVES scores 96 out of 100 (5 stars).
+100% average program spend (Latest year, disclosed years only).
 Review the pillar breakdown below.

-GAMBLING WITH LIVES has a Clarity Score of 100 out of 100 on CharityCompare (4 stars, Exceptional).
+Gambling with Lives has a Clarity Score of 96 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1184114.
 Status: Registered.
-Primary cause area: Disability.
-Latest accounts year 2021: total income £3.3m, with 92% of expenditure on charitable activities.
+Primary cause area: Addiction recovery.
+Latest accounts year 2025: total income £630k, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 12 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .